Jared284/security-portfolio/labs/04-iam-least-privilege-hardening/02-setup-and-build/README.md

-# Setup and Build
+# 02 - Setup and Build

 ## Purpose

-This section documents the AWS environment setup for the IAM least-privilege hardening lab.
+This section documents the AWS environment setup for the IAM Least Privilege and Access Control Hardening Lab.

 The setup phase created the test IAM user, assigned S3 bucket, baseline over-permissioned access, AWS CLI profile, least-privilege replacement policy, and CloudTrail audit foundation needed to validate the remediation.

 The goal was to build a controlled AWS environment where permissions could be tested before and after least-privilege hardening.

+---

 ## Build Summary